tttom/MacroMax/python/README.md

 solution = macromax.solve(...)
 ```

-The function arguments to ````macromax.solve(...)```` can be the following:
+The function arguments to `macromax.solve(...)` can be the following:

-* ````grid|x_range````: A Grid object, a vector (1D), or tuple of vectors (2D, or 3D) indicating the spatial coordinates of the sample points.
+* `grid|x_range`: A Grid object, a vector (1D), or tuple of vectors (2D, or 3D) indicating the spatial coordinates of the sample points.
 Each vector must be a uniformly increasing array of coordinates, sufficiently dense to avoid aliasing artefacts.

-* ````vacuum_wavelength|wave_number|anguler_frequency````: The wavelength in vacuum of the coherent illumination in units of meters.
+* `vacuum_wavelength|wave_number|anguler_frequency`: The wavelength in vacuum of the coherent illumination in units of meters.

-* ````current_density```` or ````source_distribution````: An ndarray of complex values indicating the source value and direction at each sample point.
+* `current_density` or `source_distribution`: An ndarray of complex values indicating the source value and direction at each sample point.
 The source values define the free current density in the sample.
 The first dimension contains the vector index, the following dimensions contain the spatial dimensions.
 If the source distribution is not specified, it is calculated as
 :math:`-i c k0 mu_0 J`, where `i` is the imaginary constant, `c`, `k0`, and `mu_0`, the light-speed, wavenumber, and permeability in
 vacuum.
 Finally, `J` is the free current density (excluding the movement of bound charges in a dielectric), specified as the input argument current_density.
-These input arguments should be ```numpy.ndarray```s with a shape as specified by the `grid` input argument, or have one extra dimension on the left to indicate the polarization.
+These input arguments should be `numpy.ndarray`s with a shape as specified by the `grid` input argument, or have one extra dimension on the left to indicate the polarization.
 If polarization is not specified the solution to the _scalar_ wave equation is calculated.
 However, when polarization is specified the _vectorial_ problem is solved.
-  The returned ```macromax.Solution``` object has the property ```vectorial``` to indicate whether polarization is accounted for or not.
+  The returned `macromax.Solution` object has the property ```vectorial``` to indicate whether polarization is accounted for or not.

-* ````refractive_index````: A complex ```numpy.ndarray``` of a shape as indicated by the `grid` argument.
+* `refractive_index`: A complex `numpy.ndarray` of a shape as indicated by the `grid` argument.
 Each value indicates the refractive at the corresponding spatial grid point.
 Real values indicate a loss-less material.
 A positive imaginary part indicates the absorption coefficient, :math:`\kappa`.
 This input argument is not required if the permittivity, `epsilon` is specified.

-* ````epsilon````: (optional, default: :math:`n^2`) A complex ```numpy.ndarray``` of a shape as indicated by the `grid` argument for _isotropic_ media, or a shape with two extra dimensions on the left to indicate _anisotropy/birefringence_.
+* `epsilon`: (optional, default: :math:`n^2`) A complex `numpy.ndarray` of a shape as indicated by the `grid` argument for _isotropic_ media, or a shape with two extra dimensions on the left to indicate _anisotropy/birefringence_.
 The array values indicate the relative permittivity at all sample points in space.
 The optional two first (left-most) dimensions may contain a 3x3 matrix at each spatial location to indicate the anisotropy/birefringence.
 By default the 3x3 identity matrix is assumed, scaled by the scalar value of the array without the first two dimensions.
 Real values indicate loss-less permittivity.
 This input argument is unit-less, it is relative to the vacuum permittivity.

 Optionally one can also specify magnetic and coupling factors:

-* ````mu````: A complex ndarray that defines the 3x3 permeability matrix at all sample points.
+* `mu`: A complex ndarray that defines the 3x3 permeability matrix at all sample points.
 The first two dimensions contain the matrix indices, the following dimensions contain the spatial dimensions.

-* ````xi```` and ````zeta````: Complex ndarray that define the 3x3 coupling matrices at all sample points.
+* `xi` and `zeta`: Complex ndarray that define the 3x3 coupling matrices at all sample points.
 This may be useful to model chiral materials.
 The first two dimensions contain the matrix indices, the following dimensions contain the spatial dimensions.

+* `initial_field`: If an initial estimate for the electric-field is known, this can potentially reduce the number of iterations required.
+This could be useful when calculating the field for a structure that is very similar to a structure for which the field is known.
+Do bear in mind that small phase shifts can cause significant changes in the field values that can negate the speed advantage.

 It is often useful to also specify a callback function that tracks progress.
 This can be done by defining the ````callback````-argument as a function that takes an intermediate solution as argument.
 This user-defined callback function can display the intermediate solution and check if the convergence is adequate.
 The callback function should return ````True```` if more iterations are required, and ````False```` otherwise.
 E.g.: